 Sweet Water is a tiny town located in the state of Alabama.
 With a population of 219 people and just one neighborhood, Sweet Water is the 373rd largest community in Alabama.

-The education level of Sweet Water citizens is very high relative to the national average among all cities (21.84%): 35.33% of adults in Sweet Water have a bachelor's degree or even advanced degree.
+The citizens of Sweet Water are very well educated compared to the average community in the nation: 35.33% of adults in Sweet Water have a bachelor's degree or even advanced degree.

 The per capita income in Sweet Water in 2022 was $44,634, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $178,536 for a family of four.